Linpan in Chengdu Plain: Form

-The Causes for the Formation of Linpan Culture
+Causes of the formation of Linpan culture

-Geographical and Environmental Conditions
+Geographical and environmental conditions

 The Chengdu Plain is a relatively independent geographic unit located in the western Sichuan Basin, with an area of approximately 9100 sqkm and an altitude of 450-750 m.
-The Chengdu Plain is an alluvial river plain, and its fertile soil and flat landscape facilitate agriculture.
+The Chengdu Plain is an alluvial plain, and its fertile soil and flat landscape facilitate agriculture.
 In addition, the mild subtropical monsoon climate brings high heat and abundant rainfall, making it more suitable for human habitation and farming.
 With a warm winter and early spring, crops and bamboo can grow year-round.

 Another unique advantage of the Chengdu Plain is the well-developed irrigation system.
 After the construction of the Dujiangyan, most fields were able to use gravity irrigation.
 Along with abundant surface water and groundwater, the region's irrigation system allowed the development of a dispersed rural lifestyle.

-Economics and Production
+Economics and production

 To promote crop production, farmers tended to scatter and live near their own land to devote their labour to rice farming.
 In addition, living near one's land avoided the problems of long-distance transportation of equipment and produce.
 Moreover, surplus manpower and large courtyards made it possible for farmers to supplement agricultural income by producing textiles, weaving bamboo baskets, raising livestock or growing fruits and vegetables.
 Thanks to the economic advantages presented by small, scattered communities, rural communities gradually evolved into the current Linpan pattern.